What happens in the Counselling Sessions?

 The first session

-The first session is a bit different to the rest of the counselling sessions in the sense that I need to complete an assessment of your current circumstances and presenting problem.
-Asking you some questions will help me ascertain how I can be of assistance to you and whether I will be a good fit to help meet your needs.
-Likewise, it gives you, the client, an opportunity to get a feel for whether you are comfortable working with me and for you to ask me any questions you have about the counselling process.
+The first session is a bit different to the rest of the counselling sessions in the sense that I need to find out what is troubling you and hear your concerns or story.
+Asking some questions will help me understand what has happened as well as the impact on you in terms of your reactions.
+It gives you the opportunity to get a feel for whether you are comfortable with me and whether you feel I could be of assistance to you.

 I always start off very generally asking a little bit about what you do or how you spend your day and also about your hobbies and interests.
 Finding out a little bit about the people who are important to you is also helpful as it starts to build a picture of your life.
 I will ask both general and specific questions regarding the issue or concerns you have at the present moment and also how you came to seek out counselling.

-Being curious about what you are thinking, feeling and how you are behaving around your concerns and the effect on self and others can help to provide a map for further sessions.
-Using questions gives you the opportunity to tell your concerns in a structured and safe way as sometimes re-telling our stories to another person can be traumatic and leave us feeling exposed or vulnerable.
+Using some questions gives you the opportunity to tell your concerns in a structured and safe way as sometimes re-telling our stories to another person can be traumatic and leave us feeling exposed or vulnerable.
 It also helps to break down a lot of information into a coherent shape.

 I will start the counselling work with you from session 2 onwards which will involve finding out how you have been since last session and also listening to your feedback around the homework task.
-Once I have re-engaged with you we will work together to find a focus for the session and I will use an intervention which will help you to experience your feelings, thoughts and reactions to a recent event or an ongoing issue that has worried you.
-Emotion focused therapists are trained to help people become aware, experience, express and stay with their feelings through noticing what is happening inside of them.
+Once I have re-engaged with you we will work together to find a focus for the session.

 Coming to an end